codio/site/source/docs/annotations/adding-annotation.html.markdown

 	// @annotation:snippet token-name

 ##Writing annotation content
-After you have added your source file token you add your annotation content to a file in the root of your application called `annotations.codio`.
+After you have added your source file token you add your annotation content to a file in the root of your application called `annotations.md`.
 If it is not there, just add it.

 ![annotations file](/img/docs/ca-annotations-file.png)